Meat Hope: Summary

-Mr. Tanaka did research on meat himself and from within the company was said to be a "genius" who knew a lot about meat.
-However, the reality was that in order to bring the costs down on the so called "product development", they would mix in food additives along with other inexpensive products such as cow and pig innards, and discarded meats.
-The plan was to make ground meat look good through artificial means (more details in the next section).
+Tanaka did research on meat himself and from within the company was said to be a "genius" who knew a lot about meat.
+However, the reality was that in order to bring the costs down on the so-called "product development", they would mix in food additives along with other inexpensive products such as cow and pig innards, and discarded meats.
+The plan was to make ground meat look good through artificial means.

-On June 6, 2007, the scandal over the fraudulent labeling of the quality of Hope Meat's ground beef began.
+On June 6, 2007, the scandal over the fraudulent labeling of the quality of Meat Hope's ground beef began.
 With many instances of the mislabeling of food coming to light, it became impossible to continue company operations.
-Then on July 17 of the same year, Meat Hope applied for personal bankruptcy.
-And on the same day, it was decided to commence with bankruptcy proceedings.
+On July 17 of the same year, Meat Hope applied for personal bankruptcy.
+On the same day, it was decided to commence with bankruptcy proceedings.
 Their total debt was about 670,000,000 yen.
 A meeting of Hope Meat's creditors was held on November 20 of the same year.
 However, among Meat Hope's client companies, one company experienced a loss adding up to tens of millions of yen.
 So the recovery of all of Hope Meat's debt was hopeless.
-On August 7, 2008, due to the lack of expenses, the company was closed due to bankruptcy, i.e., it ceased to exist as a legal entity.
+On August 7, 2008, due to the lack of funds, the company was closed due to bankruptcy, i.e., it ceased to exist as a legal entity.
 The head office building also remained after the sale.
 However, since no buyers were found, it was demolished and now no longer exists.

 Minoru Tanaka was arrested and prosecuted.
 Then on March 19, 2008, he was sentenced to prison for 4 years by the Sapporo District Court for the violation of the Unfair Competition Prevention Law.
-Mr. Tanaka said he wanted to atone for his crimes, so he will accept the courts verdict and not seek an appeal from the Sapporo High Court.
+Tanaka said he wanted to atone for his crimes, so he will accept the courts verdict and not seek an appeal from the Sapporo High Court.